 If you’re wondering how to pack for family camping, my first suggestion is to get the kids involved.
 Ever since my kids were 4-years old, we’ve had them lay out their clothes and gear for our family travel adventures.
 Not only does this make them feel like they are a part of the planning process, but it also helps to keep them busy while Christina and I are doing the heavy lifting.

 Kids love to get involved.
-And having them lay out and pack their own gear.
+And having them layout and pack their own gear.
 Gaining responsibility is part of our tips for making travel fun for kids.
 You can also have children help set up the camp.
 Putting together tent poles and laying out tarps and organizing the camp.

 Setting Up Camp For Families

-Once your families tent is set up, I like to get the cooking area organized.
+Once your family tent is set up, I like to get the cooking area organized.
 Your camp kitchen may vary if you’ll be cooking over the fire or with a camping stove.
 Most car camping sites have picnic tables to use.
-Although it’s important to make sure that any of your hot cooking gear doesn’t touch wood of the table for risk of burning it.
+Although it’s important to make sure that any of your hot cooking gear doesn’t touch the wood of the table for risk of burning it.
 Keep your dishes clean using a small amount of dish soap and water.
 I always bring a collapsible bucket with me to help with dishes at sites that don’t have a dishwashing area.

 Enjoy Your Time Camping With Kids!